eyupomer/image-alt-title-generator/README.md

-# Web Image Alt Generator
+# Image Alt Title Generator

 Automatically generate meaningful `alt` and `title` attributes for images in web projects at build time, improving accessibility and SEO without requiring developers to manually add these attributes.
 Works with React, Vue, Angular, Svelte, vanilla HTML, and any other web framework.